Activity: Grass for the Garden

 How much will it cost?

-Once you know how many packets of seed you require and what sizes, you can calculate the cost of the seed.
+Once you know how many packets of seed you need, and what sizes, you can calculate the cost of the seed.
 That's easy.

 Example: A 500g packet of seed costs $20 and a 1kg packet costs $35.